saifulnipo/commentSystem/README.md

     commentSystem/resource/config.ini
   ```

-## user lib
+## Used lib in the system
-As `jquery` and `twitter bootstap` has became web application development *de facto*, so i used this two lib for faster development.
+As `jquery` and `twitter bootstap` has became web application development *de facto*,
+so i used this two libs for faster development.